poulpor/wyoming-onnx-asr_ITN_french/README.md

 # Wyoming Onnx ASR

-**Disclaimer: Please note that the limited code contributed to this project was largely developed with the assistance of Mistral’s Le Chat and Perplexity Pro conversational agents!**
+**Disclaimer: Please note that the limited code contributed to this fork was largely developed with the assistance of Mistral’s Le Chat and Perplexity Pro conversational agents!**

 Why the fork: